Endometrial Cancer

 Symptoms

-Symptoms of endometrial cancer include any of the following:
+Symptoms of endometrial cancer include:

 - Bleeding between periods (spotting)